 Turn carburetor heat on (See Note).
 RPM will decrease slightly and roughness will increase.
 Wait for a decrease in engine roughness or an increase in RPM, indicating ice removal.
-If no change in approximately one minute, return the carburetor heat to "OFF."
+If no change in approximately one minute, return the carburetor heat to OFF.

 If the engine is still rough, adjust the mixture for maximum smoothness.
 The engine will run rough if too rich or too lean.
-The electric fuel pump should be switched to "ON" and the fuel selector switched to the other tank to see if fuel contamination is the problem.
+The electric fuel pump should be switched to ON and the fuel selector switched to the other tank to see if fuel contamination is the problem.
 Check the engine gauges for abnormal readings.
 If any gauge readings are abnormal, proceed accordingly.
-Move the magneto switch to "L" then to "R," then back to "BOTH."
-If operation is satisfactory on either magneto, proceed on that magneto at reduced power, with mixture full "RICH," to a landing at the first available airport.
+Select the Left magneto switch OFF then ON and repeat with the Right magneto switch.
+If operation is satisfactory on either magneto, proceed on that magneto at reduced power, with mixture full RICH, to a landing at the first available airport.